anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 ### Multipath: When One Signal Becomes Many

-Multipath occurs when GNSS signals:

-- Reflect off buildings, terrain, or structures

-- Arrive at the receiver via multiple paths
+Multipath occurs when GNSS signals reflect from buildings, terrain or other structures, causing multiple copies of the same signal to arrive at the receiver along different paths.

 The receiver cannot easily distinguish: